A summer tradition, the world of shaved ice! Introducing delicious recipes and recommended equipment

 Enjoy the diversity of shaved ice

-In recent years, I've started to hear the term "gourmet shaved ice."
-This style has been gaining attention since 2011, and refers to shaved ice, which is made from extremely thin shaved high-quality ice, using syrup made from fresh fruit and high-quality ingredients, and is decorated to look beautiful.
+In recent years, the term "gourmet shaved ice" has become more common.
+This style, which has been gaining attention since 2011, refers to shaved ice made from high-quality ice shaved as thinly as possible, topped with fresh fruit syrup and other high-quality ingredients, and beautifully decorated

-However, the appeal of shaved ice is by no means just "fluffy."
-Rather, the true charm of shaved ice is that it allows you to enjoy a variety of textures and flavors depending on how the ice is shaved and the combination with syrup.
+However, the appeal of shaved ice is not just its fluffy texture.
+Rather, the true appeal of shaved ice is that you can enjoy a variety of textures and flavors depending on how you shave the ice and how you combine it with syrup

 The role of shaved ice as a functional food